cchas/redoc/README.md

 4. Visit your server in a web browser

 # How it works:

 - The index.php file will read the json file.
-It will then generate links in the menu and the home page to your spec files,
+It will then generate links in the menu and the home page to your spec files.

+- The spec files must be coded with yaml, and they must be in the spec folder.

+- It supports splitting your specs across multiple files.
+You may want to add them in the spec/inc folder, but it is optional.

 # Demo
 https://respirainternet.com/redoc/